The Actress, the Dollars and the Transylvanians: Plot

 They are accompanied by Bob (Ahmed Gabbany), a former black slave who by now speaks some Romanian, and June (Tania Filip), an orphan girl rescued by Johnny and engaged to Romi.

 The Brads arrive in a town and get a room in the Grand Hotel de Paris.

 Johnny gets into a bar brawl at the saloon with Mr Green (Előd Kiss) and Traian confiscates his gun.

-In the town, a circus troupe has a show including a sharpshooter and Anabelle Lee (Rodica Tapalaga) "from Paris", an actress and singer.
+In the town, a circus troupe has a show including a sharpshooter and Anabelle Lee (Rodica Tapalagă) "from Paris", an actress and singer.

 Traian and Bob watch the show and Traian falls in love with her.

 The show is interrupted by the news that the Indians have attacked the train.

 A posse is formed and finds the passengers massacred and scalped.

 Traian changes his clothes of Transylvanian shepherd for an elegant suit and courts Anabelle with Bob as a translator.

 However Anabelle and the troupe are part of the bandits and she is the lover of the false colonel.

 Realizing that the Indians were not involved in the train assault, a scout goes to their camp.

-He convinces chief Black Falcon and his son Fast Arrow (Constantin Brinzea) to go to town to clear the accusation.
+He convinces chief Black Falcon and his son Fast Arrow (Constantin Brînzea) to go to town to clear the accusation.

-Upon arrival the three are shot by the bandits and the misled townsfolk.
+Upon arrival, the three are shot by the bandits and the misled townsfolk.

 Fast Arrow escapes and ends in the Brads's room, who offer him refuge.

 Romi, who is working as a blacksmith apprentice, goes to the circus camp and tells Anabelle in broken English to stop seeing Traian, but June is abused by Green while Romi cannot defend her.

 Before the troupe leaves to assault another train, Anabelle charms Traian and the bank manager (Ion Henter) into opening for her the bank safe.

 She and his lover then rob the bank.

 Encouraged by Fast Arrow, Johnny takes his gun and convince the sheriff (Mihai Oroveanu) that the troupe are the bandits.

 A gunfight ensues and ends with the defeat of the artists, the capture of Anabelle and the death of the Colonel.

 The Brads leave among the congratulations of the townsfolk.